badspacebar/sdk/resources/content.md

 Return Value<br>
 `void`<br>

-####orb.core.set_pause_strict_limination(t)
+####orb.core.set_pause_strict_limitation(t)
-The Anti-Disconnect feature in CN region is based on facing direction, while during some special spell casting like MelQ, facing direction will be changed very quickly.
-So we add this API to pause the struct AntiDC feature<br>
+The anti-disconnect feature of orbwalker in CN region is based on facing direction, while during some special spell casting like MelQ, facing direction will be changed very quickly.
+So we add this API to pause the strict anti-disconnect feature<br>
-But shits anti-cheat in CN will not fix this, you maybe got banned/kicked out from game, and which is also the reason why normal players are banned.
+But shits anti-cheat in CN will not fix this. <b>You maybe got banned/kicked out from game by pause this feature</b>, and which is also the reason why normal players are banned (like VarusQ).<br>

 Parameters<br>
 `number` t<br>
 Return Value<br>